 Placing the glaze in a small zippered bag, then snipping the corner can make it easy.
 Alternatively, scoop it up with a teaspoon and drizzle over the muffins.

 Store cooled muffins in an airtight container for 3 to 5 days.

 Did you enjoy this recipe?
-Please take a moment to comment below and give it a star rating.
+Please take a moment to comment below and give it a five-star recipe rating.
 I would love to hear from you!
 Subscribe to join the community and receive regular updates straight to your inbox!
 Let's connect via Facebook, Instagram & Pinterest!